GabeScott/standard-works-vault/General Conference/2016 April - Family Councils.md

 # Family Councils

-*By M. Russell Ballard - Of the Quorum of the Twelve Apostles*
+By Elder M. Russell Ballard - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2016 General Conference*

+>*When parents are prepared and children listen and participate in the discussion, the family council is truly working!*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2016/04/family-councils?lang=eng)